MasterRedeemer/-Water-dependent-Recreational-Activities-in-the-Sacramento-San-Joaquin-Delta/README.md

 **Required Library Packages for R, for each R-file are at the top of each RMD document**
 ***All scripts are independent from each other, so no need to run in particular order across RMD files***

-# R scripts for data cleaning, modeling, and visualization

-# Figures, tables, and model outputs used in manuscript

 ### Open Research
       **Publicly available datasets include:**
     1. California State Parks Statistical Report (https://www.parks.ca.gov/?page_id=23308),